-The Chemical Sector is an integral component of the U.S. economy.
+The Chemical Sector is an integral component of the U.S. economy, relying on and supporting a wide range of other critical infrastructure sectors.
 The sector can be divided into five main segments, based on the end product produced:

 - Basic chemicals